 Final Word on Upgrades

-There are literally hundreds of upgrades you can choose from to make your new home uniquely yours.
-And while all are desirable, the key is to not go overboard.
-Smart upgrades bring value– whether financially or by improving your lifestyle.
+There are hundreds of upgrades you can choose from to make your new home uniquely yours – and while all are desirable, the key is to not go overboard.
+Smart upgrades always bring value, whether financially or by improving your lifestyle.

 Over to You

 Do you have a question about a modular home upgrade?
 Or did you include an upgrade in your new modular home and have some advice to share?
 We’d love to hear your questions and comments.